SNOW KING OBSERVATORY

 Project Model : Physical models are a critical part of the design process to understand space and form more intuitively.
 Holding a model allows you to see proportions, depth, and relationships between elements from multiple angles.
 Unlike quick and messy physical models, I use final study models at the end of the design process to fine tune aesthetics, that aren’t obvious in drawings or 3D computer software.
 Finally, refined models serve as a bridge between concept and construction.

-DRAWING
+DRAWING A VISION

-This critical building section drawing was developed in close collaboration with astronomer Samuel Singer.
+This critical Building Section drawing was developed in close collaboration with astronomer Samuel Singer.
 The result is a thoughtfully integrated observatory and planetarium that reflects quality public stargazing and astronomy education.

 PROGRESS